Treatments for coronavirus

-Coronavirus oral antiviral treatments are being evaluated through a study called PANORAMIC, run by the University of Oxford.
+Coronavirus oral antiviral treatments are also being evaluated through a study called PANORAMIC, run by the University of Oxford.

-The second stage of the study is evaluating a medicine called Paxlovid.
+The current stage of the study is evaluating a medicine called Paxlovid.
 This stage is taking place through localised study sites.
 This is because the health professionals recruiting participants into the study need access to medical record data to see if the medicine is suitable for individuals before they can enter the study.